super0827/moebiusDungeons/README.md

 ### Example:
 ```
 A monster has 12HP and your Max Attack is 8.
-You have one use of Peculate, which will deal 2 damage (1/4 of 8) per use.
+You have one use of Peculate, which will always deal (1/4 of your max damage) per use regardless of armor.
-The monsters health must be 2 or less in order for Peculate to work properly.
+Fight the monster with trade blows until you're certain peculate can kill it.
+If the monster dies, you'll steal coins from it.
 ```

 Peculate when used as the killing blow, grants the Varlet **2 more coins** on top of the coins you receive for defeating the monster.